 Though the lack of experienced truck drivers has been a concern for years, the thriving economy is amplifying the problem as transportation companies struggle to meet increasing consumer demands.
-The Washington Post reports that America will have a shortage of nearly 60,000 truck drivers at the start of 2019, creating shipping delays that will be felt by businesses and individuals alike.
+According to the American Trucking Association, the U.S. had a shortage of 60,000 truck drivers in 2019 and will need to hire an additional 1.1 million drivers over the next 10 years.
 To combat this shortage, commercial fleets are desperately trying to attract and retain certified truck drivers.
 Here are a few new industry trends we’re witnessing as truck driver shortages reach critical levels:

 Increasing Wages and Implementing Raises